Once the European patent is granted, the process is not over… You must make this patent effective in the countries of your choice.

 Latvia 35 LVL (25 LVL for electronic filing) 3 months X X 3 months

-Lithuania 160 LTL + 50 LTL per claim from the 16th onward 3 months X X 3 months
+Lithuania 160 LTL + 50 LTL per claim from the 16th 3 months X X 3 months

 Luxembourg X